BUEC500C1/video-javierroberts/README.md

 How to request a video for a certain twitter user:

     Make a get request to "http://127.0.0.1:5000/getvideo/<HANDLE>" where HANDLE is the handle of the user you are looking for.
+Make sure handle exists, API is not currently equipped to handle incorrect usernames.

 Answers to assigment questions: